-Executive officers of the Company are elected by the Board of Directors and generally hold office until the next annual election of officers.
+Executive officers of the Company are elected by the Board and generally hold office until the next annual election of officers.
 There are no family relationships between any executive officer and any other officer or director of the Company or any arrangement or understanding between any executive officer and any other person pursuant to which such officer was elected.
 The executive officers of the Company are as follows:

-Name Age Position(s) Held During Past Five Years and at the Company M. Scott Culbreth 53 Company President and Chief Executive Officer from July 2020 to present; Company Senior Vice President and Chief Financial Officer from February 2014 to July 2020.
-Paul Joachimczyk 52 Company Senior Vice President and Chief Financial Officer from August 2022 to present; Company Vice President and Chief Financial Officer from July 2020 to August 2022; Vice President, Financial Planning and Analysis, from February 2019 to July 2020.
-Robert J. Adams, Jr. 58 Company Senior Vice President, Manufacturing and Technical Operations from August 2015 to present; Company Vice President of Value Stream Operations from September 2012 to August 2015; Company Vice President of Manufacturing and Engineering from April 2012 to September 2012.
-Dwayne L. Medlin 56 Company Senior Vice President, Remodel Sales from August 2023 to present; Company Vice President, Remodel Sales from May 2021 to August 2023; Company Vice President Home Center Sales from June 2018 to May 2021.
-Kimberly G. Coldiron 45 Company Senior Vice President, Chief Human Resources Officer from August 2023 to present; Company Vice President, Chief Human Resources Officer from February 2021 to August 2023; Executive Vice President, Chief Human Resources Officer at OmniMax, International from 2019 to February 2021.
+Name Age Position(s) Held During Past Five Years and at the Company M. Scott Culbreth 54 Company President and Chief Executive Officer from July 2020 to present; Company Senior Vice President and Chief Financial Officer from February 2014 to July 2020.
+Paul Joachimczyk 53 Company Senior Vice President and Chief Financial Officer from August 2022 to present; Company Vice President and Chief Financial Officer from July 2020 to August 2022; Vice President, Financial Planning and Analysis, from February 2019 to July 2020.
+Robert J. Adams, Jr. 59 Company Senior Vice President, Chief Manufacturing and Supply Chain Officer from May 2025 to present; Company Senior Vice President Manufacturing and Technical Operations from August 2015 to May 2025; Company Vice President of Value Stream Operations from September 2012 to August 2015; Company Vice President of Manufacturing and Engineering from April 2012 to September 2012.

+Name Age Position(s) Held During Past Five Years and at the Company Dwayne L. Medlin 57 Company Senior Vice President, Remodel Sales from August 2023 to present; Company Vice President, Remodel Sales from May 2021 to August 2023; Company Vice President Home Center Sales from June 2018 to May 2021.
+Kimberly G. Pascarella (formerly Kimberly G. Coldiron) 46 Company Senior Vice President, Chief Human Resources Officer from August 2023 to present; Company Vice President, Chief Human Resources Officer from February 2021 to August 2023; Executive Vice President, Chief Human Resources Officer at OmniMax, International from 2019 to February 2021.
+William L. Waszak 64 Company Senior Vice President, Chief Information Officer from August 2024 to present; Company Vice President, Chief Information Officer from May 2019 to August 2024.